Radical Middle Newsletter

 Although little came of it in the short term, eventually you could find traces of its influence in books like Ted Halstead and Michael Lind's The Radical Center (2001), Matt Miller's The Two Percent Solution (2003), Mark Satin's Radical Middle (2004), and John Avlon's Independent Nation (2004) -- books that took seriously our responsibility to future generations of Americans.

-To view the entire Road to Generational Equity document just click on the following:
+To view the entire Road to Generational Equity statement just click on the following:

 The Road to Generational Equity, December 18, 1995